On the Informativeness of Specification Tests for Estimator Validity: Setup

-for some function $g : \mathcal{X} \mapsto \mathbb{R}$.
-We say that the path is Hellinger differentiable or differentiable in quadratic mean at $t=0$ if (\ref{hellinger}) is satisfied for some $g$.
-The function $g$ is referred to as the score function because it is usually given by
+for some function $g : \mathcal{X} \to \mathbb{R}$.
+If this holds, the path is said to be differentiable in quadratic mean at $t=0$.
+The function $g$ is referred to as the score function because it is typically given by